Thorfgin/charactercreator2/README.md

 	DONE:
 	20230927	LORESHEET: column contains an actual link to the loresheet itself
+				TABLE: columns are sortable by clicking the header

 	20230926	SELECT: INFO next to the Select should INDICATE based on meeting pre-reqs (SIZE, COLOR, ANIMATION, ETC)